Temporal Knowledge Question Answering via Abstract Reasoning Induction: Experiment

 This study, anchored in the principles of constructivism, critically examines the shortcomings of LLMs in addressing complex temporal reasoning challenges and proposes an innovative approach to augment their reasoning capabilities.
 Through the integration of a knowledge adaptability framework and abstract methodological guidance, we have shown that LLMs can attain more precise and efficient reasoning in complex temporal scenarios, effectively overcoming their constraints in processing and interpreting time-sensitive knowledge.

-\paragraph{Limitations} The efficacy of generating abstract directives heavily relies on the capabilities of the LLMs.
-Smaller-scale LLMs may struggle to produce high-quality abstract methodologies, thus potentially restricting their utility across diverse models or datasets.
-Currently, our methodology is primarily concentrated on complex temporal reasoning, with its effectiveness in other reasoning domains remaining to be examined.
+\myparagraph{Limitations} While \ourmodel demonstrates impressive results, it also presents several limitations for ongoing refinement.
+Firstly, The efficacy of generating abstract guidance heavily relies on the capabilities of LLMs.
+Smaller-scale LLMs may struggle to produce high-quality abstract guidance, thus potentially restricting their application.
+Secondly, the \ourmodel framework depends on multi-step reasoning to arrive at final answers, a process moderately influenced by the LLM's reasoning efficiency, which extends the duration of inference.
+Finally, our method is primarily concentrated on complex temporal reasoning, with its effectiveness in other reasoning domains remaining to be examined.
 Future research should aim to refine these methods to make them more adaptable to various models and problem domains, enhance the balance between reasoning efficiency and depth, and expand their scope to include a broader range of reasoning tasks.